 Accommodation is Reasonable

 Accordingly, even with an average salary in the beginning, you can afford a small cozy flat.
 If you have any friends going as well, you can always try and split the bill with one roommate.
 We don’t recommend more because usually housing regulations only allow you to have a certain number of roommates.
+The more the merrier doesn’t necessarily apply in this scenario.

 The Cost of Living is Affordable